raniceyue/duke/docs/README.md

       4. [`delete`](#delete---deletes-a-task-from-the-task-list)

 ## Purpose
-Aeugh, Ranice's Duke Project... is a simple task managing application.
-It features a simple Graphical User Interface (GUI) and Command Line Interface (CLI) for user commands.
+**Aeugh, Ranice's Duke Project...** is a simple task managing application.
+It features a simple Graphical User Interface (GUI) and Command Line Interface (CLI) for user input.
 <br>
 <br>
 <img src="Ui.png">

-This application was developed for the CS2103T individual project assignment.
+This application was developed for the CS2103T Software Engineering individual project assignment in AY19/20.

 ## Features

 + ### Task Types: To Dos, Deadlines, and Events

    There are 3 different types of tasks that can recorded by the task list: To Dos, Deadlines, and Events.
-To Dos are tasks that are not bounded by a date and time.
-Deadlines and Events are bounded by a date and time.
+All tasks are labelled with a task name.

+  1. **To Dos** : Regular task with no additional metadata.
+  2. **Deadlines** : To keep track of deadlines, consists of due date and time metadata.
+  3. **Events** : To keep track of events, consists of event occurance data and time metadata.

 + ### Task List

-This application has an in bult task list that keeps track of all tasks.
+   This application has an in bult task list that keeps track of all tasks and their metadata.
 Each task is assigned an index number dependant on the time at which the task was added into the list, in ascending order.
 The task list also keeps track of the status of each task, if the task has been completed or not.
 Tasks can be mark as done, as well as removed from the list.
 The task list can be printed out into the GUI for user viewing, and the task list features a simple search function to search for tasks in the list.

 + ### Data Saving

-When first using this application, a data file named `dukeData.txt` will be created alongside the executable, for storing data.
-Task list data is written into this file to be loaded into the application in every session.
-At the end of the session, all changes to the task list will be written back to the data file for use in subsequent sessions.
+   When first using this application, a data file named `duke.txt` will be created alongside the executable, for storing data.
+If the file already exists within the working directory, the program will read the existing `duke.txt` file.

+   Data of the task list is written into `duke.txt` to be loaded into the application in every session.
+At the end of the session, all changes to the task list will be written back to `duke.txt` for use in subsequent sessions.

 ## Usage

 This application is used through a command line interface.
 You are required to enter commands into a text box to add tasks and manipulate the task list.

 Entered commands will be echoed into the chat box, afterwhich, the application will output the outcome of your command.

 ### Adding Tasks

 + #### `todo` - Adds 'To Do' task into task list.

-  This command adds a To Do type task into the task list. <br>
+  This command adds a 'To Do' type task into the task list. <br>
   It has 1 parameter, `task name`, for the name of the task.

   Example of Usage: